Herleshausen

 Herleshausen (/de/) is a municipality in the Werra-Meißner-Kreis in Hesse, Germany.

+Following the 2022 Census updates, official projections from the Hessen Agency in late 2025 indicate a continued moderate population decline for Herleshausen through 2040, consistent with regional demographic trends in Northern Hesse.

 Geography

 Location

 Herleshausen lies north of a section of the boundary with Thuringia in the thickly wooded area between the Ringgau and the Thuringian Forest (ranges) with the Thuringian Forest Nature Park in the southeast.
 It is found between the river Werra in the south and the Autobahn A 4 (Aachen–Görlitz) in the north.

 Herleshausen borders on the municipal area of the district-free town of Eisenach, whose main centre lies some 12 km east-southeast.
 To the district seat of Eschwege to the north-northwest, it is about 22 km, and to Kassel, the nearest city, to the northwest, it is about 60 km (each time as the crow flies).

 Neighbouring communities

 Herleshausen borders in the north on the communities of Ringgau (Werra-Meißner-Kreis) and Ifta (Wartburgkreis in Thuringia), in the east on the town of Creuzburg and the community of Krauthausen (both in the Wartburgkreis), in the southeast on the Thuringian district-free town of Eisenach, in the south on the community of Gerstungen (Wartburgkreis) and in the west on the town of Sontra (Werra-Meißner-Kreis).